NezitX/better-ui/readme.md

 We'd love your help to make Better UI even better!
 If you want to help:

-1. Copy our code to your own account.
+1. Clone our repo from [github](https://github.com/NezitX/better-ui).
 2. Make the changes you want.
-3. Ask us to add your changes to the main version.
+3. Open a new pull request in [github](https://github.com/NezitX/better-ui).

 Please make sure your changes work well and fit with how the rest of the code looks.